|Home||Story Index||Stories by

 "For ten days.
-My ship is in orbit around Rigel III," he told her, attempting to keep her attention away from her rebellious insides; she looked decidely green, which wasn't a sign of health in a Human.
+My ship is in orbit around Rigel III," he told her, attempting to keep her attention away from her rebellious insides; she looked decidedly green, which wasn't a sign of health in a Human.

 "The starship...
 Enterprise!"
 She smiled again, pleased at recalling the information.
 "Rigel to Vulcan and back in ten days, that's a long way, Commander."

 "That is just what my Captain said."
 The words meant little to Deb, but she could swear there was a twinkle in that slanted dark eye.
 They chatted in this fashion for some time, each discovering an interest in the other's life and culture.
-She was intriqued by the matter of fact way he answered her questions or turned aside those he did not wish to answer.
+She was intrigued by the matter of fact way he answered her questions or turned aside those he did not wish to answer.
 It did not take her long to realise that the Vulcans had been slandered; he certainly did have a sense of humour, if you acknowledged that there is no necessity to smile when amused.
 He found her air of sophisticated innocence fascinating, and somewhat unusual in a Human female.

 After some time Spock became aware that he was hungry, very hungry.
 He politely asked Deb to join him for a meal, a thing he had never done before in his life.
 Asking a woman to dine is a very human ritual.
 A Vulcan merely assumes that if a woman wants to eat, she will do so.

 "Do you think I ought to?" she asked him.
 "I'm hungry but I don't want to be sick again."

 "I believe," he answered solemnly, "that it is simply a matter of eating the right things."

 "0h, all right, but if I'm sick, it's your fault," she stated hotly.